Dowell-Lab/srworkshop/projectA/day07/gata1/00_cellrangercount.md

 ## How to measure your own

-That is what `/usr/bin/time -v` is doing in the command (§7).
+That is what `/usr/bin/time -v` is doing in the command.
 For a finished job:

 ```bash
 grep -E "Maximum resident|Elapsed|Percent of CPU" eando/cellrangercount.*.err